Lawmakers Cite Recent Incidents in New Jersey as Need for Harsher Penalties

 “Authorities estimate that the dangerous hoax costs New Jersey law enforcement agencies tens of thousands of dollars every year while diverting resources from other real crimes and putting innocent residents in the crossfire,” said Quijano (D-Union).
 “This demands a concerted effort to both crack down on this practice and underscore the severity of it so parents can talk to their kids about it and stay on top of their activities.”

-Specifically, the bill would upgrade the crime of false public alarm to a crime of the second degree whenever the act:
+Specifically, the law would upgrade the crime of false public alarm to a crime of the second degree whenever the act:

 1) involved a report or warning of an impending bombing, hostage situation, or person armed with a deadly weapon; or